Minecraft modding: Microsoft's acquisition

 Concern arose following Microsoft's acquisition of Mojang in mid 2014.
 Members of the modding community feared that Minecrafts new owners would put an end to Mojang's established practice of giving free rein to mod developers.
 Despite the concerns, Microsoft did not announce any changes to Mojang's policies, and modding was unaffected.

 In April 2015, Microsoft announced that it was adding a Minecraft Mod Developer Pack to Microsoft Visual Studio, granting users of the application creation software an easier way to program Minecraft mods.
 Microsoft released the new pack open source and free of charge, amidst a drive to push towards more open source software.

-On 4 July 2015 a "Windows 10" version of Minecraft was announced.
+On 4 July 2015 a "Windows 10" version of Minecraft (which has now become Minecraft: Bedrock Edition) was announced.
 This, unlike the previous versions, was to be programmed in C++.
 This announcement sparked concern amongst the game's fanbase that the Java-based versions would end up being phased out entirely, which would hamper the production of mods as C++ can not be reverse engineered like Java.
 However, Mojang developer Tommaso Chechi reassured fans on Reddit that modding was "too important" to Minecraft for the Java-based versions to be discontinued.

 In April 2017, Mojang announced the upcoming creation of the Minecraft Marketplace, where players would be able to sell user-created content for the Windows 10 version of the game (Running on the Minecraft Bedrock codebase).
 This new digital store would specialize in adventure maps, skins, and texture packs.
 PC World noted that this addition would move the Windows 10 version "a bit closer to the moddable worlds familiar to classic players" of the original Java Edition.

 In December 2018, a new modding toolchain and mod loader called Fabric was released.
+Fabric has now become one of the most widely adopted modding toolchains for Minecraft.

 In April 2022, a fork of Fabric, known as Quilt, was released.
 The Quilt loader is intended to be compatible with mods created for Fabric.

 In July 2023, a significant part of Forge developers and contributors stated that they were splitting from the project and creating a fork called NeoForge.

 In October 2025, Mojang Studios announced the removal of obfuscation from Java Editions source code with the goal of making mod development "quicker and easier".